 While it is evident that hiking is a great way to feel physically and mentally fit, there is a common question on whether it can build muscles.
-Well, a first look at the activity does not promise much for muscle building and making you feel like a hefty superman.
+Well, a first look at the activity does not promise much for muscle building and making you feel like a hefty Superman.
 However, there is more to hiking than just helping you lose weight, as it can help develop your muscles.
 Yes, it is possible for hiking to build muscles to an extent.
-However, there is a catch to how this happens and how much far hiking can help.
+However, there is a catch to how this happens and how far hiking can help.

 Obviously, the muscle-building effect of hiking is not as apparent as that of weight lifting; the same is true for all cardiovascular exercises.
 But with the right approach and good consistency on the trail, you can start to see some rewards on your hiking expenditure, especially in helping you pump the muscles.
 This guide will consider the role of hiking in muscle building and overall fitness and everything else you should know.